Shop for Plans

 Understanding Your Explanation of Benefits (EOB)

-Knowing how to read an EOB is helpful in understanding your health insurance plan.
+Knowing how to read an EOB can help you understand your health insurance plan and medical costs.

 The insurance company sends you EOBs to help make clear: